Crystalwarrior/KFO-Server/README.md

     - Similar to /getarea, but lists shownames along with character names.
 * **showname_areas**
     - Similar to /getareas, but lists shownames along with character names.
+* **status** "ID/char name/edited-to character/showname/OOC name"
+    - Check the custom status of a player
+* **status_set** "status"
+    - Sets a custom status for your character, or clears it if not given an argument.
 * **spectate**
     - Switches you to a SPECTATOR character.
 * **switch** "character name"